prateekbh/preact-async-route/README.md

 `<AsyncRoute> `  also has a loading props, to which you can pass a component to be shown while the component is being lazily loaded.

+## Version 2.0
+Version 2.0 brings support for a new prop `component` in order to make usage of already imported components now preact-async-route will support 2 props

+1. `component` this will just take the JSX component itself and NOT the function
+2. for function calls `getComponent` is the prop

+check README :point_down:

 ## Usage Example
 ```js
   import { h, render } from 'preact';